nosial/ncc/DOCUMENTATION.md

 ------------------------------------------------------------------------------------

-# Installing NCC
+# Installing ncc

-Installing NCC is easy, you can either download the redistributable source from the [releases](https://git.n64.cc/nosial/ncc/-/releases) page or you can build it from source using the instructions above.
+Installing ncc is easy, you can either download the redistributable source from the [releases](https://git.n64.cc/nosial/ncc/-/releases) page or you can build it from source using the instructions above.

 Once you have the redistributable source, you can simply run execute the `INSTALL` file to install ncc onto the running